 How can a task that we do so easily on the ground become so difficult even a few feet off the ground?
 Clearly, the guys in the picture don't seem to be struggling with it.
+They are responding to the pressure created by the situation by laying down and having lunch.
 Just because we have the skills doesn't mean we have the Invisible Tools to exercise those skills in any circumstances.
 This is the pressure gap.
 We rarely talk about it, much less notice it.
 The pressure gap is the difference between the pressure of the situation and our ability to exercise the best of our skills under pressure.